Details specific to course content can be found on the respective info pages: TAM 210/211, TAM 212, TAM 251.

 Computer-based testing deserves special mention.
 This testing is typically given across multiple days.
 During the entire time period of testing, students are strictly forbidden from discussing any aspect of the test/quiz whatsoever with other students.
 This includes specifics of questions, general aspects of questions, comments on the difficulty of the quiz, etc. This policy is strictly enforced to preserve the integrity of the computer-based testing.

-The two main ways to obtain help are online at Campuswire, or in person at the Grainger office hours.
+The two main ways to obtain help are online at Campuswire, or in person at office hours.
 You can also speak with your professor briefly after lecture.
 Please do not send email directly to CAs, TAs or professors for routine help or absences.

 This class uses Campuswire for ALL communications between the instructor, TAs, CAs, and students.
 Students should not communicate with instructors via email.
 This is so we can ensure a faster response and keep everyone informed about what's going on.